AlexanderSchuetz97/luajthreads/README.md

 Library for luaj to do multithreading in lua

 ## License
-Luajthreads is released under the GNU General Public License Version 3. <br>
+Luajthreads is released under the GNU Lesser General Public License Version 3. <br>
-A copy of the GNU General Public License Version 3 can be found in the COPYING file.<br>
+A copy of the GNU Lesser General Public License Version 3 can be found in the COPYING & COPYING.LESSER files.<br>

 ## Dependencies
 * Java 7 or newer